Getting from Vancouver to Whistler is easy.

 Looking to get to Whistler from YVR Airport?
 Check out our post on Vancouver Airport to Whistler private transfers.

-Trains to Whistler
+Trains to Whistler from Vancouver

-At the end of 2015 the Rocky Mountaineer cancelled it’s Sea to Sky Climb service.
+At the end of 2015, the Rocky Mountaineer cancelled its Sea to Sky Climb service.

-As a result, there is unfortunately no longer a dedicated train service connecting Vancouver and Whistler.
+As a result, there is, unfortunately, no longer a dedicated train service connecting Vancouver and Whistler.

 However, travel to Whistler is still offered as part of the Rocky Mountaineer’s Rainforest to Gold-Rush Package.

-This allows you to spend one night in Whistler on your way to the BC interior’s gold-rush country, before travelling through the Rocky Mountains to Jasper, Alberta.
+This allows you to spend one night in Whistler on your way to the BC interior’s gold-rush country before travelling through the Rocky Mountains to Jasper, Alberta.

-The journey offers breathtaking views of BC’s varying landscapes, including; lush coastal rainforests, vast ranch lands and rugged snow capped peaks.
-All before you reach the stunning Rocky Mountain Trench and Rocky Mountain National parks.
+The journey offers breathtaking views of BC’s varying landscapes, including lush coastal rainforests, vast ranch lands and rugged snow-capped peaks.
+All before you reach the stunning Rocky Mountain Trench and Rocky Mountain National Parks.

-How to Get to Whistler from Vancouver FAQ
+How to get from Vancouver to Whistler FAQ

 How do you get from Vancouver to Whistler?